 Caitlin is a writer, director and dramaturg based in Montreal.
-In addition to her work in theatre, she has written and directed short films, including Flushing Lacan and TOAST, which both won the Jury Award at the Montreal ACTRA Short Film Festival.
+In addition to her work in theatre, she has written and directed short films, including Flushing Lacan et TOAST, which both won the Jury Award at the Montreal ACTRA Short Film Festival.
 She recently created a web-series called Mothers Try, which she wrote, directed and performs in.
 This past season, Caitlin made her professional directing debut with A Doll’s House, Part 2 at the Segal Centre, where she will direct Small Mouth Sounds in 2020 and is currently in her second season as Artistic Associate.

 Play in development: Construction